Ava of Ribagorza, Countess of Castile

 Ava of Ribagorza (Catalan: Ribagorça) (fl.
-988), was countess consort of Castile by marriage to García Fernández of Castile.
+988) was countess consort of Castile by marriage to García Fernández of Castile.

+Life

-She was born to Count Raymond I of Pallars and Ribagorza, and Garsenda Fesenzac.
+She was born to Raymond II, Count of Ribagorza, and Garsenda of Fesenzac.
 She married García Fernández of Castile, with whom she had several children.
-She participated with her spouse in several donations to various convents.
+Together with her husband, she made several donations to various convents.

+Tradition accuses her of having encouraged her son Sancho in his rebellion against his father.

-Ava has been the subject of several legends that depict her in a negative light, and pointed out as involved in several of the conflicts and rebellions which occurred in Castile during the reign of her spouse.
-One known legend, named la llegenda de la comtessa traïdora ('The Legend of the Traitorous Countess'), she betrayed García Fernández, who was taken captured in a raid by the Moors and killed, after having committed adultery with Al-Aziz Billah.
-Legend also accuse her of having encouraged her son Sancho in his rebellion against his father.
-The legends can probably be contributed to hostility to her as a foreigner in Castile: she is also identified as the leader of a more pacifist line at court, in opposition to the military line of her spouse against the Moors, which could also account for her bad publicity.
+Ava has been the subject of multiple legends portraying her negatively, often linking her to conflicts and rebellions in Castile during her husband's reign.

+In one known legend, named la llegenda de la comtessa traïdora ('The Legend of the Traitorous Countess'), she betrayed García Fernández, who was captured in a raid by the Moors and killed, after having committed adultery with Al-Aziz Billah.
 According to the legend, after the death of her spouse, she attempted to poison his successor and her son by handing him a cup of poison, because she wished to marry Al-Aziz Billah; he, however, forced her to drink it herself, which resulted in her death.

+These legends were likely fueled by hostility toward her as a foreigner in Castile.
+She was also identified as an advocate of a more diplomatic approach at court, in contrast to her husband's militaristic stance against the Moors, which may have contributed to her negative portrayal.

-The date of her death is in fact unknown: it is only known, that the year of 988 is the last year in which she can be confirmed alive.
+The date of her death is unconfirmed.
+The last confirmed record of her being alive dates to 988.